 5. 1 tablespoon of paste of amla leaves, mixed with honey is an effective treatment for diarrhea.

 6. For promoting hair growth and prevent premature graying of hair one can use amla rich oils and shampoos.
 For a quick home remedy soak amla powder in water for a week.
 Then use it wash hair.
 This preparation is a 3 in 1 shampoo, conditioner and hair dye.
-Learn more about how to get shiny hair.

 7. Amla is helps in restoring Vitamin C level in elderly, diabetic patients, hypertensive and women using oestrogen contraceptives.